Relational De-Creation

 Revelation 20:10

-“The devil, who deceived them, was thrown into the lake of fire and sulfur, where the beast and the false prophet are.
-They will be tormented day and night forever and ever.”
+“and the devil who had deceived them was thrown into the lake of fire and sulfur where the beast and the false prophet were, and they will be tormented day and night forever and ever.”

 This is one of the most difficult judgment texts in Scripture and must be explained carefully within the biblical framework established in this paper.